marcello-negri/personal-website/content/publication/example4/index.md

 ---
-title: "Conditional Matrix Flows for Gaussian Graphical Models"
+title: "Lagrangian Flow Networks for Conservation Laws"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+-
+- Fabricio Arend Torres
 - admin
-- Fabricio Arend Torres
+- Marco Inversi
+- Jonathan Aellen
 - Volker Roth

 # Author notes (optional)